 - Students are billed through Student Accounting (Financial Services) for their premium based upon the program and year in which they are enrolled.

-NOTE: It is important for students, faculty and staff to know that the professional liability insurance provided to UMB students is intended to cover only formal experiential training activities that are part of the curriculum that are organized and conducted under the supervision of the school.
+NOTE: It is important for students, faculty, and staff to know that the professional liability insurance provided to UMB students is intended to cover only formal experiential training activities that are part of the curriculum that are organized and conducted under the supervision of the school.
 Students and University personnel should not assume that the same professional liability insurance provides coverage for volunteer or community outreach activities.
-For more information see Community Outreach Volunteer Activities and Clinical Experience webpage.
+For more information, see the Community Outreach Volunteer Activities and Clinical Experience web page.

 - Students are billed through Student Accounting (Financial Services) for their premium.

 - A statement of coverage can be requested for any non-UM facility in which an eligible student is participating in a clinical program.

 Any questions regarding these programs should be directed to Angela Boxley at 410-706-3221 or by email at email@example.com.